rs-station/rs-booster/README.md

 ### Installation

-For users who don't want to [configure ssh access](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to GitHub, you may install from source without git.
+For users who don't want to [configure ssh access](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to GitHub, you may install from source without git with the following steps.

  1) [download the latest source code](https://github.com/Hekstra-Lab/efxtools/archive/refs/heads/main.zip)
  2) Unpack the `.zip` file from (1) using your system's archive tool.
-This can simply be done from the file browser on almost any modern operating system.
+You may do this in the file browser on most modern operating systems.
- 3) In a terminal, navigate to the extracted source code directory (for instance `cd /home/user/efxtools-main`)
+ 3) In a terminal, navigate to the extracted source code directory (for instance `cd /home/user/efxtools-main`).
  4) Type `python setup.py install` or `pip install -e .`.
 Use the latter if you would like to modify the source code in the future.

 ### Design and usage